YvesCB/hs24-tsi-car-rental/README.md

 The backend is a [Java Spring REST Server](https://spring.io/) and the frontend is a [React](https://react.dev/) app, written in [TypeScript](https://www.typescriptlang.org/) and built with [Vite](https://vite.dev/).

 The platform allows for users to rent vehicles and for an admin to change the data of the vehicles and administer the bookings.

+### Documentation
+When running the back end with `mvn spring-boot:run`, API documentation can be accessed via [a local swagger-ui instance](http://localhost:8080/swagger-ui/index.html).